jsafrane/scratch/csi-inline-volumes.md

 	// +optional
 	PersistentVolumeName *string

-	// VolumeSource represents the source location of a volume to attach.
+	// InlineVolumeSource represents the source location of a in-line volume in a pod to attach.
-	// Only CSIVolumeSource can be specified.
 	// +optional
-    VolumeSource *v1.VolumeSource
+    InlineVolumeSource *InlineVolumeSource
 }

+type
 ```

 * A/D controller **copies whole `VolumeSource`**  from `Pod` into `VolumeAttachment`.
 This allows external CSI attacher to detach volumes for deleted pods without keeping any internal database of attached VolumeSources.